lowRISC/opentitan/sw/device/lib/dif/README.md

 handling the lifetime of a handle.

 * `dif_result_t dif_<ip>_init(mmio_region_t base_addr, dif_<ip>_t *handle);`
-  initializes `handle` with with the base address of the instantiated IP this DIF is targeting to use.
+  initializes `handle` with the base address of the instantiated IP this DIF is targeting to use.
 This DIF is **auto-generated**.

 * `dif_result_t dif_<ip>_configure(const dif_<ip>_t *handle, dif_<ip>_config_t